stevleibelt/General_Howtos/unix/docker/general.md

 # general

-Get all commands by calling "docker".
+Get all commands by calling "docker" or "docker info".
+Docker is server and client.

+## start docker server

+systemctl start docker

 ## get list of images running on your local host